newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/non-life-hazard-use-registration.md

   to learn if your business is an NLHU.

-  If your business is an NLHU, you must register with your LEA and pay the associated fee to operate your business.
+  If your business is an NLHU, you may need to register with your LEA and pay the associated fee to operate your business.
 industryId:
   - generic
 agencyId: nj-community-affairs